Police Chief Ross Licata

 Commander Jack Vaccaro began his law enforcement career with the Lighthouse Point Police Department in 1992.
 During his career, he has served as Patrol Officer, Marine Patrol Officer, Community Policing Officer, Patrol Sergeant, Training Sergeant, and Lieutenant.
 Commander Vaccaro currently serves as Commander of Administrative Services and supervises the Detective Bureau, Crime Prevention, Accreditation, Community Volunteers, Property and Evidence, Training Division, and Communications.
 Commander Vaccaro holds a Bachelor of Science Degree in Criminal Justice Administration from Columbia Southern University.
 Commander Vaccaro is a graduate of the 249th Session of the FBI National Academy and the Center for Advanced Criminal Justice Executive Leadership Program, Florida Atlantic University, and is an associate member of the Broward County Chief’s of Police Association.

-Sergeant Chris Oh began his Law Enforcement Career with the Lighthouse Point Police Department in 1992.
-After three years of service, Sgt.
-Oh served with the Flagler County Sheriff’s Office over a 5.5 year period.
-During his time with the Flagler County Sheriff’s Office, Sgt.
-Oh served on Patrol, Marine Patrol, Gang Unit, Entry Team, and as a School Resource Officer.
+Lieutenant Chris Oh began his Law Enforcement Career with the Lighthouse Point Police Department in 1992.
+After three years of service, Lt.
+Chris Oh served with the Flagler County Sheriff’s Office over a 5-year period.
+During his time with the Flagler County Sheriff’s Office, Lieutenant Oh served on Patrol, Marine Patrol, Gang Unit, Entry Team, and as a School Resource Officer.
 In 2000 Sgt.
-Oh Returned to the Lighthouse Point Police Department where he has served on Patrol, in the Community Policing Unit, Field Training Officer, Marine Patrol, as a Patrol Sergeant, and currently serves as the Department’s Training Sergeant, Program Manager for the Communications Training program and as the Road Patrol Field Training Coordinator.
-Sgt.
-Oh was awarded Officer of the Year both for the Flagler County Sheriff’s Office (1997) and the Lighthouse Point Police Department in (2003).
-Sgt.
-Oh is a Graduate of the Center for Advanced Criminal Justice Studies, Criminal Justice Executive Leadership Program, Florida Atlantic University.
+Oh Returned to the Lighthouse Point Police Department where he has served on Patrol, in the Community Policing Unit, Field Training Officer, Marine Patrol, as a Patrol Sergeant, Training Sergeant and currently serves as the Department’s Administrative Services Lieutenant.
+Administrative Services includes, Criminal Investigations, Training, Property and Evidence, Volunteer Program, and the Agencies Community Policing Unit.
+Lieutenant Oh was awarded Officer of the Year both for the Flagler County Sheriff’s Office (1997) and the Lighthouse Point Police Department in (2003).
+Lieutenant.
+Oh, is a Graduate of the Center for Advanced Criminal Justice Studies, Criminal Justice Executive Leadership Program, Florida Atlantic University.

 Sergeant David Dyess